-The 2024 Olympic Games will mark the rollout of our new TGV M train—lighter, more aerodynamic, modular, and made from more eco-friendly materials.
-And that’s not all.
-It will carry more passengers.
-The heating and cooling system will be completely revamped.
-And the TGV M is ecodesigned: existing TGVs are 92% recyclable, but the new models will raise that figure to 98%.
+The 2024 Olympic Games will mark the debut of our new TGV M train—lighter, more aerodynamic, modular, and made from more eco-friendly materials.
+Its cooling system will be completely redesigned, and it will carry more passengers.
+And thanks to its ecodesign, the TGV M will be fully 97% recyclable.
 Overall, we aim to cut energy consumption by 20% and per-passenger CO2 emissions by 32%.

-In addition to designing new rolling stock, we’re considering how our maintenance operations can optimize our environmental footprint.
+In addition to designing new rolling stock, we’re working to shrink our environmental footprint by optimizing maintenance.
 In particular, we want to identify all parts that are subject to wear—engines, wheelsets, transformers and more—so we can service them and put them back to work.

 Did you know?
 We recycle 55,000 metric tonnes of materials per year.